sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-10-31-taxonomic-classification-of-text-using-csharp/index.md

 draft: false
 url: /2021/10/31/taxonomic-classification-of-text-using-csharp/
 author: 'Shoaib Khan'
 summary: 'In an article, we discussed how we can [analyze and classify complete documents programmatically](https://blog.groupdocs.com/2021/10/27/taxonomic-classification-of-documents-using-csharp/).
 It is often required to classify just some part of the document or only a few statements.
 In this article, we will identify the best possible taxonomic categories of the selected text.
-We will learn **how we can classify text according to IAB-2 and document taxonomies using C#**.
+We will learn **how we can classify text according to IAB-2 and document taxonomies using C#**.'

-The following topics are covered in this article:

-*   .NET API for Taxonomic Classification
-*   Classify Text with IAB-2 Taxonomy
-*   Classify Text with Document Taxonomy'
 tags: ['Classify Text using CSharp', 'document taxonomy', 'Document Taxonomy using CSharp', 'Taxonomic Classification using CSharp', 'Text Classification using CSharp']
 categories: ['GroupDocs.Classification Product Family']
 ---